6 Top Energy Saving Tips For Commercial Fridge And Freezer Operators

 How many times have you gone into your walk-in fridge or freezer to find that someone has left the light on?
 In order to avoid this and save on your energy bills consider installing motion sensor lighting that automatically switches on when someone enters and switches off again after they leave.

 If you operate open refrigerated cases you might want to think about installing night curtains.
 This helps keep any unnecessary cool refrigerated air from escaping during non-business hours.

 So there you have it, 6 tips to reduce your energy bills for commercial fridges and freezers.

-As well as offering up advice, here at Static Electrics we also fix and maintain commercial fridges and freezers.
+As well as offering expert advice, here at Static Electrics we also fix and maintain commercial fridges and freezers.
 With over twenty tears of experience within the industry our highly skilled team can detect and repair any problem fast.
-If your commercial fridge is costing you a small fortune to run and you aren’t sure why, then contact us today on 07 5445 8305 and put us to the test.
+If your commercial fridge is costing you a small fortune to run and you aren't sure why, then contact us today on 1300 139 039 and put us to the test.